 Following covid, it is important to remember more time spent online increases the risk for grooming and exploitation (CSE, CCE and radicalisation) and potentially reduces opportunities to disclose such abuse.
-Updated: July 2022 © LGfL - DigiSafe is an LGfL brand - view this document & more at safepolicies.lgfl.net

 The quick survey at safeposters.lgfl.net may help to surface some of these issues.
 Teachers may also find LGfL's SafeSkills Online Safety Quiz and diagnostic teaching tool at safeskillsinfo.lgfl.net particularly useful to capture and assess pupil resilience and competence for digital life, as recommended by KCSIE.